 4. Buying wrong property

-Buying the wrong properties is also another reason your portfolio gets stuck.
+Buying the wrong properties is also another reason your commercial real estate portfolio gets stuck.
 Putting your cash on property that requires you to hold them will severely limit your ability to grow your portfolio.
 For instance, if you’re paying a monthly mortgage contribution out of your earned income, then you will have less borrowing capacity to invest further.

 Steps In Growing Your Commercial Property Portfolio